Music, Bachelor of Music with a Concentration in Music Education (B.M.)

 Recital Attendance

-All majors are required to attend 16 recitals including the departmental recitals and other School of Music concerts and recitals held throughout the semester (MUS 101 Performance Class) for at least six semesters.
-Performances off campus must receive approval by the Chair of the School of Music.
+All majors are required to attend convocations, recitals, and concerts including the departmental recitals and other School of Music concerts and recitals held throughout the semester (MUS 101 Performance Class) for at least six semesters.
+Performances off campus must receive approval by the Director of the School of Music.

 Admission to the Music Major Program